The Baha'i Faith is a world-wide community representing every race,

 Around Springbook, the

-settlement at Red Deer Crossing, where Fort Normandeau now
+settlement at Red Deer Crossing (where Fort Normandeau now

-stands.
+stands).
 Rev. Leonard Gaetz, who owned a considerable amount of

-land where central Red Deer now stands, gave the new railway a
+land where central Red Deer now exists, had partnered with the new railway to build the railway

 chagrin of the settlers at the Crossing.
 During that winter, a